jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/6_State_Of_Art.typ

 From the visual depiction provided in @APUS_1, it can be assumed that the structurally integrated portion of the wing comprises approximately more than half of this length, suggesting a tube length of around 7 meters.
 Generally, with a given pressure, longer tubes allow for increased hydrogen storage capacity.
 Consequently, for extended flight ranges and assuming the highest allowable pressure has already been selected, even longer tubes may be required.
-Based on the 7-meter assumption, it is plausible that manufacturers could need to either develop novel methods or significantly improve existing techniques to craft such large-scale and complex structures.
-This process must adhere to the required material specifications and manufacturing accuracy demands, potentially presenting a considerable engineering challenge.
+Based on the 7-meter assumption, it is plausible that manufacturers could need to either develop novel methods or materially improve existing techniques to craft such large-scale and complex structures.
+This process must adhere to the required material specifications and manufacturing accuracy demands, potentially posing a substantial engineering barriers.

 /* --------------------------------- summary -------------------------------- */